-This course will be presented as an in person, synchronous class.
-You are required to meet with the group for supervision in person with Professor Durham on Wednesdays at 5PM until 7:30PM and as scheduled for individual supervision.
-Please arrive to the meetings early.
-Late admission may not be permitted and may result in being counted absent for that week's meeting.
-Course documents will be housed in Canvas.
-Please check Canvas for course information.
-Individual meetings in addition to the scheduled group meetings will be scheduled as needed at the request of the instructor or at student request.
+This course will meet in person weekly.
+We will meet in the School of Education in room 2114.
+You are required to meet with the group for supervision with Dr. Moody on Wednesdays from 5PM until 7:30PM and as scheduled for individual supervision (3 occurrences).
+Please arrive at the meetings on time.
+Course documents will be housed in Canvas and Google Drive.
+Please check Canvas for course information and updates.
+Individual meetings in addition to scheduled group meetings will be scheduled as needed at the request of the instructor or at student request.